papatangosierra/Manga-Scripts-for-Indesign/README.md

 **Auto-Place Art From Folder** is extremely fragile, but currently does allow you to specify a folder from which art whose filenames matches a certain pattern will be automatically placed on the appropriate page.
 This is more for experimentation than it is for serious use.

-**Set Master Art Scaling** adjust the master page graphic frames created using **Create Master Page Art Frames** in such a way as to affect the scaling of every image placed in one of the child graphic frames.
+**Set Master Art Scaling** adjusts the master page graphic frames created using **Create Master Page Art Frames** in such a way as to affect the scaling of every image placed in one of the child graphic frames.
 This allows you to quickly find an appropriate scaling percentage for placed artwork _en masse_, without having to individually adjust every graphic frame.
 Please be advised of the following caveats:

-- The scaling percentage is applied based on the current scaling equalling 100%.
+- The scaling percentage is applied based on the **current** scaling equalling 100%.
 This means if you set a scaling percentage of 80%, then decide that's too small and  re-run the script with a percentage of 90%, the art will get smaller again, because you are specifying a size that's 90% as big as the size that resulted from the first 80% scaling.
 - Because of certain assumptions the script makes, it will not be reliable unless used in conjunction with graphics frames placed using the **Create Master Page Art Frames** script.
-- Depending on the art assets, individual pages may need to have their scaling factor adjusted.
-This script is meant to assist in arriving at a reasonable ballpark figure.
+- Depending on your art assets, individual pages may need to have their scaling factor fine-tuned after this script is run.
+This script is meant to assist in arriving at a reasonable ballpark figure to start with.
 - Once you have adjusted an art frame manually, its relationship to the A-master art frame is broken and _it will no longer be affected by subsequent adjustments made with this script_.

 ## Guide Placement